 About Camp RoCA

 A place for children to explore their creativity and imagination while developing skills they can bring back to the classroom and use throughout their lives.
-RoCA is a place for developing artists to explore various visual art forms in our studio-based activities.
+RoCA is a place for developing artists to explore various art forms on our spacious, grounds and in professionally equipped studios.

-Camp RoCA is FUN – a place where memories are made and children forge lasting friendships with their peers and counselors.
+Arts Camp @ RoCA is a place where memories are made and children forge lasting friendships with their peers and counselors.
 Children are grouped by grade level.
-Each season is based on a different theme and campers learn to express themselves through both visual and performing arts.
+Each season campers learn to express themselves through both visual and performing arts.

-Join us and see why Camp RoCA is one of the area’s most sought after, unique and praised day camps.
+Join us and see why Arts Camp @ RoCA is one of the area’s most sought after, unique and praised day camps!

 Activities and Instruction